2i2c-org/docs/about/distributions/index.md

 Each 2i2c JupyterHub has **hub name** (denoted by `<hub-name>`) and a **community name** (denoted by `<community-name>`).
 Communities are collections of hubs around a particular community or collaboration.
 Each community infrastructure may be run by different teams.
 For more information, see [](people-behind-hubs).

 It is also possible to provide your own URL that points to a 2i2c JupyterHub.

-## Will 2i2c keep information about a hub's users?

-2i2c will not collect user data for any purpose.
-2i2c will have access to all of the information that is inside a hub (which it requires in order to debug problems and and assist with upgrades), however we will not retain any of this data or move it *outside* of the hub, and will not retain it once the hub is shut down (except in order to transfer data to you at your request).

 ## Data outside of the hub